Carlosbil/TheQuizzParty/README.md

 # Warning

-since this is only a develop phase, it usually has the localhost config in the url from React to python, modify and include the host ip for let to other users to play
+Since this is only a develop phase, it usually has the localhost config in the url from React to python, modify and include the host ip for let to other users to play

+Also this code could contain bugs through the app or wrong answers such it need to be reviewed

 # QuizzGame